swcarpentry/DEPRECATED-boot-camps/Readme.md

 with all of the necessary software (a terminal, text editors, git, the enthought python distribution, and valgrind) for the tutorial.

+You'll need to open a terminal (try konsole or LXterminal).
+Then type the following commands:

+- git clone git://github.com/thehackerwithin/UofCSCBC2012.git
+- cd UofCSCBC2012
+- sudo ./install.sh

+Your sudo password is 'thw'.

 ## Where?

 The University of Chicago Software Carpentry Boot Camp will be located